SEMICeu/XML-schema/rules/rules_schematron.md

 1) validate, to validate the XML schema against the schematron Rules, using the open source [ph-schematron](https://github.com/phax/ph-schematron) engine.
 2) report, to transform the report of schematron in HTML reports more easy to understand, using the open source [Saxon-HE](https://github.com/Saxonica/Saxon-HE) XSLT engine.

-The output folder contains the schematron report and the HTML reports per XML schema.
+Within the rules folder, an "output" folder is generated containing the schematron report and the HTML reports for each XML schema.